defi-ventures/BlockX-chain/x/evm/spec/01_concepts.md

 ### Transaction Logs

-On every Ethermint transaction, its result contains the Ethereum `Log`s from the state machine execution that are used by the JSON-RPC Web3 server for for filter querying.
+On every Tokn transaction, its result contains the Ethereum `Log`s from the state machine execution that are used by the JSON-RPC Web3 server for for filter querying.
 Since Cosmos upgrades don't persist the transactions on the blockchain state, we need to persist the logs the EVM module state to prevent the queries from failing.